gatsbyjs/gatsby/docs/blog/100days/performance/index.md

 #### C. CDN for Media Assets

-Rich media like images can have a negative impact on your build times.
+Rich media, like images can have a negative impact on your build times.
 Consider offloading the processing and hosting of your images to a specialized CDN, like Cloudinary.
 Experiment with their [two new Gatsby plugins](/blog/2020-01-12-faster-sites-with-optimized-media-assets/) to see if it has a positive impact on your dev workflow and the browsing experience for your visitors

-#### JavaScript Concerns
+#### D. JavaScript Concerns

 We believe [a Gatsby site is better with JavaScript](/blog/2020-01-30-why-gatsby-is-better-with-javascript/#performance) because it enables performance features like intelligent preloading, like we mentioned above.
-However, if you’d like to experiment changing the React runtime to alternative smaller runtimes like Preact, then [there’s a plugin for that](/packages/gatsby-plugin-preact/).
+However, if you’d like to experiment with changing the React runtime in your project to alternative smaller runtimes like Preact, then [there’s a plugin for that](/packages/gatsby-plugin-preact/).

 #### What to Do If You Need Help